iver-wharf/rfcs/_guides/rfc-life-cycle.md

    Our goal is that a newly created RFC is reviewed around 1-2 weeks after creation.

-3. **A descision is made.** Will the RFC be rejected, published, or postponed?
+3. **A decision is made.** Will the RFC be rejected, published, or postponed?
    Case by case basis here.
 Rejected and postponed RFC shall have an explanational comment by the developer/collaborator who closed/postponed the RFC to summarize the review discussions and explain the descision.